HenrikJPetersen/UoScripts/CooldownsForNecro/README.txt

 Set up the hotkeys.
 You need to change your spells lasttarget and target self.

 KNOWN ISSUE:
-IF you spam your last target/target self - it will not active the cooldowns.
+IF you spam your last target/target self - it will not trigger the cooldowns.
 You can only press it once.

 TODO:
 Try to mitigate the spam issue by using global variables that are reset when pressing lasttarget/targetself more than once.
 Find any kind of indicator that the spell/skill has been triggered.
 Current mana vs mana before cast etc.